-The intended in-floor placement of UFCs will involve the installation of a single row of UFCs placed in a retreating arrangement within buffer-lined vertical boreholes.
-Following installation of each individual UFC and buffer within the borehole, the placement rooms are backfilled in a retreating manner towards the entrance of the room.
+The intended in-room placement of UFCs will involve the installation of a single row of UFCs placed in a retreating arrangement within horizontal placement rooms.
+Following installation of each individual UFC at a location within a placement room, the void around the UFC is backfilled with a bentonite buffer material, prior to placement of a subsequent UFC.

 The basic arrangement of the DGR involves a series of parallel, dead-end placement rooms, organized into panels.
-All underground openings (access drifts, etc.) will be carried out by controlled drill and blast methods with the exception of the placement boreholes which will be formed with a boring machine.
-The placement rooms will have an arched shape of nominal dimensions 5.5 m wide by 5.5 m high.
+All underground openings (access drifts, etc.) will be carried out by controlled drill and blast methods with the exception of the placement rooms which will be developed by tunnel boring machine.
+The circular profile placement rooms will have a 2.5 m diameter.
 Sequencing of the development (excavation) and UFC placement activities will provide for adequate separation of these two major activities from a manpower, ventilation and equipment perspective.

-Using, amongst other tools, thermal/mechanical modelling techniques, UFC and room spacings are found to be primarily dictated by requirements to limit the maximum temperature profile of the buffer materials surrounding the UFCs.
-As presently determined, a proposed UFC spacing of 4.2 m (centre to centre) between placement boreholes and a parallel placement room spacing of 40 m (centre to centre) will be adopted.
+Using thermal/mechanical modelling techniques and stability assessments, UFC and room spacings are found to be primarily dictated by requirements to limit the maximum temperature profile of the buffer materials surrounding the UFCs.
+As presently determined, a proposed UFC spacing of 8 m (centre to centre) in the placement rooms and a parallel placement room spacing of 20 m (centre to centre) will be adopted.

-On an overall basis, and as illustrated above, the underground repository covers an area of approximately 2,630 m by 1,560 m for the Base Case.
+On an overall basis, and as illustrated above, the underground repository covers an area of approximately 2,670 m by 1,460 m for the Base Case.
 For the Alternate Case, this will increase to accommodate the doubled quantities of used fuel bundles.